mikeackison/mikeackison/README.md

 ### Hi there 👋

+Prior to August 2020 I had very basic technical and computer knowledge.
+I was offered an opportunity to learn an introduction to coding thanks to a developer, who would become my mentor.
+Through this, I fostered the beginnings of understanding code and programming.
+Primary learnings have been with Ruby (no Rails), with introductions to HTML and CSS, and a focus on thinking logically about how a computer reads code.

 <!--
 **mikeackison/mikeackison** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.